Invariant Reduction for Partial Differential Equations. III: Poisson Brackets: Introduction

 In this regard, evolution systems do not play a distinguished role; however, an explicit formula can be written for them in the $(1+1)$-dimensional case, as given in Theorem~\ref{MainTheor}.
 In that setting, the reductions of conservation laws can be computed using an algorithm provided as \verb|Maple| code in~\cite{DrCh1}.
 Moreover, as with other systems, in some cases one can study the independence of their conservation law reductions and other integrability properties of the systems governing invariant solutions, without resorting to direct computations.
 This makes the invariant reduction a useful tool for systematically studying properties of invariant solutions.

+Our mechanism of invariant reduction is related to methods introduced in~\cite{AndFel} and~\cite{AncoGa}.
+As formulated in those works, these methods are not directly applicable to higher symmetries, but they do allow one to consider multi-reduction in a more general setting.
+Moreover, following the ideas of this paper, a slight extension of the method in~\cite{AndFel} to the reduction of the invariant part of the zero page of Vinogradov’s $\mathcal{C}$-spectral sequence for a given equation may allow Poisson bracket reductions under suitable, in some cases non-solvable, multi-dimensional Lie algebras of point or contact symmetries.

-It is worth mentioning the approach introduced in~\cite{Mokh1, Mokh2} (see also~\cite{Ugaglia}).
+It is worth separately noting the approach introduced in~\cite{Mokh1, Mokh2} (see also~\cite{Ugaglia}).
 It deals with Poisson bivectors on subsystems of evolution PDEs that describe stationary points of conservation laws (within suitable classes of initial conditions).
-Although it does not involve Hamiltonian operators, it apparently allows one to obtain the same Poisson bivectors in some situations.
+Although it does not directly involve Hamiltonian operators, it apparently allows one to obtain the same Poisson bivectors in some situations.

+Aside from this, there is a substantial literature on related questions concerning finite-dimensional symmetry reductions and the inheritance of Poisson brackets for evolution systems (see, e.g.,~\cite{BogoNov, NoMaPiZa, AntFoWo, AntoRau, Tondo, Fordy, FaMaPeZu, FoHu, FoHu1, BlaMaSza}).
+Our approach is distinguished by its generality and systematic nature: assuming suitable regularity conditions, it applies to $\ell$-normal systems of partial differential equations, with $(1+1)$-dimensional evolution systems included as a particular case.
+We also emphasize that our reduction mechanism is global and geometric.
+In particular, it does not rely on local coordinates, auxiliary variables for reduced systems, or the existence of Lax pairs.
+Furthermore, it is canonical in the sense that it is independent of the choice of an $\ell$-normal inclusion of a PDE system into jet spaces.
+While some aspects of symmetry reductions and Poisson bracket inheritance have been studied previously, the generality and formulation of our approach -- including Theorem~\ref{MainTheor} -- appear to be novel.

 The paper is organized as follows.
 In Section~\ref{Basnot} we introduce notation and provide basic facts from the geometry of PDEs.
 Section~\ref{Cotlnorm} recalls the concept of the cotangent covering for an $\ell$-normal system.
 Here we follow~\cite{KraVer}, as well as in Section~\ref{HamopSect}, where Hamiltonian operators are interpreted as conservation laws (and odd symmetries) of the cotangent equations, and some useful formulas are given.
 Section~\ref{invredmechsec} recalls the invariant reduction mechanism.
 In Section~\ref{finitedimcovsec} we intrinsically define the cotangent covering of a finite-dimensional system of differential equations.
 Section~\ref{finitedimredsec} is the main section.
 It takes the formulas from Section~\ref{HamopSect}, applies the invariant reduction to them, and interprets the results in terms of Section~\ref{finitedimcovsec}.
 Section~\ref{Sectexamp} presents illustrative examples.